lastboy/test-unit-reporter/README.md

 =====================

 JavaScript hierarchical object model<br/>
-This module can be easily extended to any report style you need.<br/>
+Any model type can validate, generate a report and write it to the file system<br/>
-Currently this module supports JUnit xml and Jasmine reporter
+Currently JUnit xml and Jasmine reporters are supported:
+* **JUnit** Generates JUnit XML files according to the junit.xsd
+* **Jasmine** Generates spec files

 ## How To
-The JUnit classes are available with their properties according to the junit.xsd

 ### First create a simple model
 The model can be crated using an API like so: